xxxFRIARxxx/SaltyBot/README.md

 * Collecting a DB sizable enough to test out betting patterns and accuracy.
 ETA for significant bet confidence: 4/1

 :x: Bug:  Last match of tournaments doesn't record still
 :x: Bug:  Outliers for matchTime every last-match of a game mode (Tourney or MM)
+:x: Bug:  Exhib or Tourney parsing error still occurs.
+Fix sometime this week?
+3/6/23

 #### What This Bot Does: